bright/new-www/content/blog/exposed-rsql-search-implementation.md

 Persistence layer logic
 ---

-Once we added Exposed into our environment, it's time to introduce table's model and some DTOs.
+Once we added Exposed into our environment, it's time to introduce the table's model and some DTOs.

-In Exposed, table's representation is an object:
+In Exposed, the table's representation is an object:

 `PersonTable.kt`
 ```kotlin